omertzroya/Machine-Learning-Text-Analysis-Python-Project/README.md

   <p>Predicting gender based on text using machine learning models.</p>
 </div>

-## About Us
-Omer Tzroya,
-Third year Computer Science students at H.I.T.
-I really like Python, I have a passion for experimenting with new things and interesting technologies.
-This is our final project in the machine learning course.

 ## Description
 This project focuses on predicting the gender of the author based on textual content.
 The task involves training machine learning models to classify whether a given text is written by a male or female author.
 The primary metric used to evaluate the model's performance is the F1-score, taking into account both precision and recall.